14islands/14islands-com-v2/app/blog/_posts/2016-06-29-estimation-survey.md

 ## Do you see any way you could possibly automate or facilitate your estimation/offer process?
 How?

-We selected 3 answers here that called our attention.
+We selected a couple of answers here that called our attention.

-> “QUOTE 1”

-> “QUOTE 2”

-> “QUOTE 3”

-## If you could have a dream tool to help your estimation process, how would that tool be like?
-Any wishful feature?

-We also selected 3 wishes here that we would like to share.

-> “QUOTE 1”

-> “QUOTE 2”
+> “It's so simple, excel is fine“

+> “Unfortunately the estimation process is very different between projects“

+> “Yes we use T-shirt Sizing sometimes to quickly estimate“

+> “Most of the process is already automated, but you can't automate the insight and client specific notes that show that you care and really show interest in the project.“

-> “QUOTE 3”
+> “No.“

 *Thank you for participating!*